deriv-com/deriv-app/README.md

 Make sure to set the endpoint for running the application on the localhost

-1. Run `npm start` on the binarybot directory.
+1. Run `sudo npm start` on the binarybot directory.
 This will open the application in your default browser.

     > **Note:** - [Getting Permission Denied Error](#q2)